About the Exhibition

 Informed by personal experiences of migration and illness, Maravilla’s practice and his exhibition at Socrates invites the public to more broadly consider how we – as communities and individuals – begin rehabilitation and renewal from collective traumas, including the Covid-19 pandemic and continued white supremacist violence.
 Maravilla’s focus on mutual and holistic care are in harmony with Socrates as a waterfront park, a sheltered green space, and place of community.

-Experience the ‘Planeta Abuelx’ exhibition in a whole new way on your smartphone or tablet with Bloomberg Connects!
+Experience the ‘Planeta Abuelx’ exhibition in a whole new way from anywhere, anytime on your smartphone or tablet with Bloomberg Connects!
 Bloomberg Connects is a free digital guide to cultural institutions around the world.
 Download the app and learn more about ‘Planeta Abuelx’ along with the Park’s 30-year history of exhibiting bold public art projects!
 Special digital features include performance documentaries and audio guides.

 *Programming is weather dependent.
 To ensure you are first in line to register, please subscribe to our email newsletter: